Ashoka Chakra

 The Ashoka Chakra (Transl: Ashoka's wheel) is an Indian symbol which is a depiction of the Dharmachakra.
 It is called so because it appears on a number of edicts of Ashoka, most prominent among which is the Lion Capital of Ashoka.
 The most visible use of the Ashoka Chakra today is at the centre of the Flag of India (adopted on 22 July 1947), where it is rendered in a navy blue colour on a white background, replacing the symbol of charkha (spinning wheel) of the pre-independence versions of the flag.
 It is also shown in the Ashoka Chakra medal, which is the highest award for gallantry in peacetime.

 Symbolic history

-When Gautama Buddha achieved enlightenment at Bodh Gaya, he came to Sarnath.
+According to Buddhism, when Gautama Buddha achieved enlightenment at Bodh Gaya, he came to Sarnath.
 There, he found his five disciples, Assaji, Mahānāman, Kondañña, Bhaddiya and Vappa, who had earlier abandoned him.
-He introduced his first teachings to them, thereby establishing the Dharmachakra;.
+He introduced his first teachings to them, thereby establishing the Dharmachakra.
 This is the motif taken up by Ashoka and portrayed on top of his pillars.
+The Ashoka Pillar in statue discovered, features a chakra with 14 spokes, rather than 24.
+These spokes are interpreted as symbolizing the fourteen ratnas (jewels) possessed by a Chakravarti, as well as the fourteen Gunasthana in Jain philosophy.
+In statue Ashoka hand points towards 5th-6th to indicate his own progression levels attributed to a Chakravarti.

-The 24 spokes represent the twelve causal links taught by the Buddha and paṭiccasamuppāda (Dependent Origination, Conditional Arising) in forward and then reverse order.
+The 24 spokes represent the 24 Jain Tirthankara of the present cosmic cycle.
+Alternatively, the 24 spokes represent the twelve causal links taught by the Buddha and paṭiccasamuppāda (Dependent Origination, Conditional Arising) in forward and then reverse order.
 The first 12 spokes represent 12 stages of suffering.
 The next 12 spokes represent no cause no effect.
 So, due to awareness of the mind, the formation of mental conditioning stops.
-This process stops the process of birth and death, i.e. nibbāna.
+This process stops the process of birth and death, i.e., nibbāna.
 It also depicts the “wheel of time”.
 The twelve causal links, paired with their corresponding symbols, are: